15 Types of Closet Doors For The Home: Popular Styles & Ideas

 Pivot Doors

-You can easily go floor-to-ceiling drama with these modern beauties.
+With these modern beauties, you can easily create floor-to-ceiling drama.
 The door blanks can be made to match existing ones, be flat with no paneling, and have glass inserts; they are fully customizable.
-They are also frameless, which means no finish carpentry is needed for the door frames.
+They are also frameless, meaning the door frames need no finish carpentry.

-Pros: They are bold and beautiful, they can make an impact or blend in.
-They allow for full access to the closet opening.
+Pros: They are bold and beautiful, can make an impact or blend in, and allow full access to the closet opening.

 French Doors

-French doors are made narrow and lighter to fit a closet opening.
-They are like a traditional hinged door with a lightweight frame of fiberglass or wood , and the glass frame can be given various treatments, from frosted to stained glass.
+French doors are made narrower and lighter to fit a closet opening.
+They are like traditional hinged doors with a lightweight fiberglass or wood frame, and the glass frame can be treated in various ways, from frosted to stained glass.

 Mirror Doors

-There is a lot to consider when designing a home; closet doors are an important part of your home design.
-You want durability, ease of use, ease of access, and for your door to create cohesion with the rest of your design.
+When designing a home, there is a lot to consider, and closet doors are an important part of that design.
+You want durability, ease of use, and access, and your door should cohere with the rest of your design.
 Whether building, remodeling, or just freshening up one room at a time, take time to plan.

 Ask yourself who will use this closet, how often the door will be opened, what will be stored here, will the kids climb it like little lemurs, and what is the budget?
-Take your time, decide what is suitable for you, the family, and your space, and you will be confident that you have made the right choice.
+Take your time, decide what suits you, the family, and your space, and you will be confident that you have made the right choice.

 Closet Door Ideas